Nautilus (Person of Interest): Plot

 Reese (Jim Caviezel) sets up a dinner with Finch (Michael Emerson) at a restaurant.
 However, Reese reveals that he is not attending and he only sent Finch so he could check their new number: Claire Mahoney (Quinn Shephard), a very intelligent young mathematician.
 Finch starts following Claire and finds that she is following locations and clues related to a Nautilus.
 Claire confronts him, asking if he is part of "the game".

 Finch finds a pattern in multiple graffitis and finds that Claire participates in a Bongard problem puzzle.
-They locate the next at a bridge where Claire is nearly hit by cars until Reese saves her.
-Her father arrives but Finch finds that Claire lost her parents the year before so Reese tells her to run while he fights the man.
+They locate the next puzzle at a bridge where Claire is nearly hit by cars until Reese saves her.
+A man arrives claiming to be her father but Finch finds that Claire lost her parents the year before so Reese tells her to run while he fights the man.
 Finch deduces that the purpose of the game puzzle is to locate a coded file.
-Shaw (Sarah Shahi) helps him in catching the source of the clues but the person affirms that he only puts the clues' location for money and that the source is anonymous.
-Finch attempts to track him but his computer malfunctions and realizes the source is trying to track him.
+Shaw (Sarah Shahi) helps him in catching the source of the clues but the person affirms that he only puts out the clues' location for money and that the source is anonymous.
+Finch attempts to track the source but his computer malfunctions and he realizes the source is trying to track him.
 He destroys his computer and realizes that the creator of the game is Samaritan.
+Finch later visits Root (Amy Acker) for advice on whether or not to rejoin the fight, but Root simply reminds Finch of his lesson to the Machine that people make their own choices and he has to figure out what to do himself.
+Root is shown to be continuing her missions for the Machine.